freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-url-shortener-microservice/index.md

 ---
-title: Introduction to the Build an URL Shortener Microservice
+title: Introduction to the Build a URL Shortener Microservice
 block: lab-url-shortener-microservice
 superBlock: front-end-development
 ---

-## Introduction to the Build an URL Shortener Microservice
+## Introduction to the Build a URL Shortener Microservice

-In this lab you will build an URL Shortener Microservice
+In this lab you will build a URL Shortener Microservice